How does she get COVID-19 ?

 The risk of contamination does not disappear when you return home, quite the contrary.

-There is considerable evidence to suggest that the SARS-CoV-2 virus is airborne.Morawska, L., & Cao, J. (2020).
-Airborne transmission of SARS-CoV-2: the world should face the reality.
+An excellent scientific synthesis published in June 2020 illustrates the existence and importance of aerosols in the transmission of COVID-19.Morawska, L., & Cao, J. (2020).
+Airborne transmission of SARS-CoV-2: The world should face the reality.
 Environment International, 105730.